dhritidhoka/MDEF/docs/term1/02-Atlas of Weak Signals.md

 My idea is to provide them a source of energy and a digital platform to introduce themselves to the world but their specialty remains their own.
 Making it a very flexible workflow for them without interfering with their methods of producing yet making them globally accessible.

-Thus, making the rural communities have a future where they can mention themselves as **"LOCALLY PRODUCTIVE, GLOBALLY CONNECTED".**
+Thus, making the rural communities have a future where they can introduce themselves as **"LOCALLY PRODUCTIVE, GLOBALLY CONNECTED".**